PODI5304 Podiatric Research Project

 - Students are able to (1) critically evaluate the literature relevant to the research topic; (2) describe the research methods employed, analyse and discuss results obtained from the podiatric research project; (3) write a podiatric research project report in manuscript form; (4) construct a research proposal including an ethics application (if applicable), suitable for submission to the UWA Human Research Ethics Committee; (5) create and present a PowerPoint presentation summarising the podiatric research project; and (6) demonstrate the ability to work in small groups including problem solving and delegation skills.

-- Typically this unit is assessed in the following ways: (1) research project report; (2) seminar presentation of project; and (3) supervisor/coordinator mark.
+- Indicative assessments in this unit are as follows: (1) research project report; (2) seminar presentation of project; and (3) supervisor/coordinator mark.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.